 \section{Introduction}

-The dynamics of the various epochs in the evolution history of FRLW Universes is relatively well understood.
-The significance of the relativistic and the non-relativistic matter in the expansion rate of the universe is equally well catered for the standard modelling approaches.
-The domination of one or the other is known to be markedly distinct given the different rates of evolution of the constituent material.
-Our theoretical knowledge of the differences underpins the current understanding of the evolutionary history of the Universe \cite{Ray, Zelik}.
+How well do we understand the evolution of the universe?
+The answer to this question depends on which cosmologist you speak to.
+Needless to say, the recent discovery of an accelerated expansion, \cite{Perlmutter98}, is contrary to expectation and is forcing cosmologists to reexamine methodologies and approaches used in this field of study.
+This cosmic acceleration demands the reexamination of both the mathematical and physical assumptions employed in the modelling processes \cite{Frieman08} and the reevaluation of observational data analysis.
+At the core of the issue, is what material substance makes up the universe and how the evolution of such material substance affects the evolution of the universe as a whole \cite{Mortonson13}.
+Until cosmic acceleration was discovered, the role played by the relativistic and the non-relativistic matter in the universe's expansion rate was thought to be well understood and accounted for in the standard $\Lambda CDM$ model.

+The densities of the material making up the universe have different rates of decay as the universe expands.
+These evolve in either a decoupled or a coupled manner.
+The significance of the different rates of evolution is that the universe undergoes phases where one substance plays the dominant role, thereby driving the evolutionary history of the whole universe for a period.
+The different decay rates mean that there are points in time when there is a switch in the dominant material.
+The dynamics of the various known materials have been investigated and are well documented.
+These inform our current understanding of the Universe's evolutionary history \cite{Ray,Zelik}.